Linaro/website/_pages/team.md

       - format: text
         text_content:
           text: >
             The execution of long-term objectives and overall management of the company is assigned to the Linaro executive management team.
-The executive team are responsible for the operational success of the business and achieve this by managing the “day to day” logistics of running a software engineering company.
+The executive team is responsible for the operational success of the business and achieves this by managing the “day to day” logistics of running a software engineering company.
       - format: custom_include
         source: team/executive_team.html
   - row: container_row